b12 septic shock

 Hydroxocobalamin (Vitamin B12) for Septic Shock

 The concept of metabolic resuscitation has been around for several years.
-Unfortunately, the data for the utilization of ascorbic acid, thiamine, and glucocorticoids has not been as robust as we would like.
-There have been challenges replicating the miraculous data seen in the first trial in every subsequent trial performed thereafter.
-There have been numerous …
+Unfortunately, the data for using ascorbic acid, thiamine, and glucocorticoids has not been as robust as we would like.
+There have been challenges replicating the miraculous data seen in the first trial in every subsequent trial performed after that.
+There have been numerous limitations …

 Continue reading Hydroxocobalamin (Vitamin B12) for Septic Shock